Bonk-Army/ASE-Taskhub-Documentation/UC/UCD/CRUD-Class/UCS_Create.md

 ## 4. Preconditions
 ### 4.1 User needs to be logged in
-The user needs to be authentificated, to get the specific user rights.
+The user needs to be authenticated, to get the specific user rights.

 ## 5. Postconditions
 ### 5.1 New Class is created